What to do if you have symptoms of a respiratory infection or have tested positive for COVID-19.

 Free COVID-19 tests are no longer available for most people and they should follow the above advice if they experience symptoms.
 However, for those people who can access free NHS tests or who choose to purchase tests privately, they should follow the below advice if they test positive:

 - Try to stay at home and avoid contact with other people until you no longer feel unwell, do not have a high temperature (if you had one) and are ready to return to your normal activities.
 In particular, you should avoid contact with anyone who is at higher risk of becoming seriously unwell if they were to contract an acute respiratory infection.

 - Work from home if you can.
 If you cannot work from home, talk to your employer about your options.

 - You should let everyone in your household know about your positive COVID-19 test result.
 COVID-19 is infectious for up to 2 days before you begin to feel unwell, or the date of your test.
 Therefore, you should tell anyone you had close contact with during this time.
 This means they can be aware of signs or symptoms.
-You may wish to ask friends, family or neighbours to get food and other essentials for you.

 If you are concerned about your symptoms, they are worsening, or you can no longer manage at home, seek medical advice by contacting your GP or NHS 111.
 In an emergency dial 999.

 If you have to leave your home when you’re unwell